The Hilbert Space of large $N$ Chern-Simons matter theories: Introduction

 To explain the nature of the question posed in this paper (together with elements of its answer) we briefly recall an analogous question in a more familiar and simpler setting.
 Consider the $S^2\times S^1$ partition function of an $SU(N)$ Yang-Mills theory in the weak coupling limit $g^2_{YM} \to 0$.
 In this (almost) free problem it is easy to directly evaluate the $S^2 \times S^1$ path integral.
 This problem was addressed by the authors of \cite{Sundborg:1999ue, Aharony:2003sx} who demonstrated that the final answer to this partition function takes the form of a simple integral over a single $N\times N$ unitary matrix $U$:

 $U$ in \eqref{sumint} is the zero mode (on $S^2$) of the holonomy of the gauge field around the time circle.
-The integrand on the RHS of \eqref{sumint} is the trace over the free Fock Space $\mathcal{H}_{\rm Fock}$ which is obtained from zero coupling Yang-Mills theory on $S^2$ {\it without} imposing the Gauss law\footnote{More explicitly, the Hilbert space $\mathcal{H}_{\rm Fock}$ is a free Fock space over the one-particle Hilbert space, i.e. over the space of solutions of the linearized Yang-Mills equations on $S^2 \times S^1$.} of $\te^{-\beta {H}}$ twisted by $\widehat{U}$, the operator on $\mc{H}_{\rm Fock}$ corresponding to the holonomy $U$, and ${H}$ is the Hamiltonian on this Fock space\footnote{The subscript `cl' in $\mc{I}_{\rm cl}$ signifies that we are looking at a `classical' situation that arises in the limit $k \to \infty$ of the Chern-Simons matter theories that we study in this paper, where $k$ is the level of the Chern-Simons theory.}.
+The integrand on the RHS of \eqref{sumint} is the trace over the free Fock Space $\mathcal{H}_{\rm Fock}$ which is obtained from zero coupling Yang-Mills theory on $S^2$ {\it without} imposing the Gauss law\footnote{More explicitly, the Hilbert space $\mathcal{H}_{\rm Fock}$ is a free Fock space over the one-particle Hilbert space, i.e. over the space of solutions of the linearized Yang-Mills equations on $S^2 \times S^1$.} of $\te^{-\beta {H}}$ twisted by $\widehat{U}$, the operator on $\mc{H}_{\rm Fock}$ corresponding to the holonomy $U$, and ${H}$ is the Hamiltonian on this Fock space\footnote{The subscript `cl' in $\mc{I}_{\rm cl}$ signifies that we are looking at a `classical' situation that arises in the limit $k \to \infty$ of the Chern-Simons matter theories that we study in this paper, where $k$ is the level of the Chern-Simons theory.
+The meaning of this notational point will become clearer in later sections (say, e.g. in subsection \ref{mainres}) when we discuss the corresponding claim in the finite $k$ Chern-Simons coupled matter theories.}.

 The analog of the question posed in the previous subsection is the following: can we identify a Hilbert Space ${\cal H}_{\rm cl}$ and a Hamiltonian ${ H}_0$ such that

 In this simple context the answer to this question is both well known (see \cite{Sundborg:1999ue, Aharony:2003sx}) and easy to guess.
 The integral over $U$ in \eqref{sumint} simply projects the Fock space $\mathcal{H}_{\rm Fock}$ onto its $SU(N)$ invariant sector \cite{Sundborg:1999ue, Aharony:2003sx} (see Appendix \ref{classcount} for a description of the formula for the number of singlets).
 It follows that the Hilbert space ${\cal H}_{\rm cl}$ must be identified with this $SU(N)$ invariant sector, and $H_0$ is the restriction of the free Fock space Hamiltonian ${H}$ down to the $SU(N)$ singlet sector\footnote{Even though ${H}$ is originally defined as a Hamiltonian on $\mathcal{H}_{\rm Fock}$, as $H$ is gauge invariant, it commutes with the projector onto singlets and its restriction to the space ${\cal H}_{\rm cl}$ is unambiguous and Hermitian.}.